WU-RDS/MA2024/_book/index.md

 ### Contact {-}

-We are happy to answer your questions, so feel free to send us a short email - either to Daniel Winkler ([daniel.winkler\@wu.ac.at](mailto:daniel.winkler\@wu.ac.at)), Julia Wetschnig ([julia.wetschnig@wu.ac.at](mailto:julia.wetschnig@wu.ac.at)), or myself ([nils.wloemert@wu.ac.at](mailto:nils.wloemert@wu.ac.at)).
+We are happy to answer your questions, so feel free to send us a short email - either to Daniel Winkler ([daniel.winkler\@wu.ac.at](mailto:daniel.winkler\@wu.ac.at)), Elizaveta Patrikeeva ([elizaveta.patrikeeva@wu.ac.at](mailto:elizaveta.patrikeeva@wu.ac.at)), or myself ([nils.wloemert@wu.ac.at](mailto:nils.wloemert@wu.ac.at)).
 We will be available during the weekly sessions to clarify your questions.
-Daniel will be your point of contact for questions regarding the group project and Julia will be your point of contact for the individual assignments. **However, please note that before you contact us, you should try to solve problems on your own first (e.g., by using the online tutorial, doing research online, asking questions via the online forum, or discussion with your class mates).**
+Daniel will be your point of contact for questions regarding the group project and Elizaveta will be your point of contact for the individual assignments. **However, please note that before you contact us, you should try to solve problems on your own first (e.g., by using the online tutorial, doing research online, asking questions via the online forum, or discussion with your class mates).**

 ### Acknowledgements {-}